 Across the world, more than half (53 per cent) of workers would prefer to follow a hybrid pattern where they spend more than half their working week out of the office.

-The research, carried out by Adecco in May 2020, involved 8,000 office-based employees, managers and C-suite executives (aged 18-60) across Australia, France, Germany, Italy, Japan, Spain, the UK and the USA.
+The research, carried out by Adecco, involved 8,000 office-based employees, managers and C-suite executives (aged 18-60) across Australia, France, Germany, Italy, Japan, Spain, the UK and the USA.

 The research “provides insights on the gaps that employers need to close to position as an employer of choice in the emerging future era of work”, found the report.